canaxess/react-aria-live/README.md

 }
 ```

+## CI/CD Integration
+git push triggers an automatic deployment to Heroku [https://react-aria-live-component.herokuapp.com/](https://react-aria-live-component.herokuapp.com/)

 ## Prerequisites
 * Ensure CORS policy is updated to deployed URL on node.js server
 * Ensure create-react-app buildpack is used and not node.js [https://github.com/mars/create-react-app-buildpack.git](https://github.com/mars/create-react-app-buildpack.git)

 ## Development Environment
-`yarn start`<br/>
-Runs the app in the development mode.<br />
+* `yarn start` Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-`yarn build`<br/>
-Builds the app for production to the `build` folder.<br />
+* `yarn build` Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.